K7gakunju/K7gakunju/README.md

 # 💫 About Me:
-👋 About Me<br>🌱 I'm currently working on...<br>Expanding my hands-on projects in Computer Networking to apply my skills in real-world scenarios and build a strong foundation in networking technologies.<br><br>🤝 I'm looking to collaborate on...<br>Networking projects focused on computer networking, including:<br>Network protocols<br>Security<br>Optimization<br>I'm particularly interested in hands-on applications that can deepen my understanding of networking infrastructure and support scalable, real-world solutions.<br>🧠 I'm looking for help with...<br>Guidance in robotics project management to enhance my skills and explore new tech trends in the field of robotics.<br>📚 I'm currently learning...<br>Networking concepts and protocols for my Computer Network course, diving deeper into the core principles of connectivity and communication.<br>💬 Ask me about...<br>My journey in robotics: the challenges I face, the milestones I've reached, and what I find most rewarding about working with this evolving technology.<br>🎉 Fun fact...<br>My passion for tech seamlessly blends into my daily life – I'm always exploring new projects and pushing my boundaries to learn and grow!
+Hello, I'm Jr_gakunju! 👋<br>🙂‍↔️ About Me<br> ❤️ I'm Mostly Active in the IoT & Robotics space<br>🌱 I'm currently working on...<br>Expanding my hands-on projects in Computer Networking to apply my skills in real-world scenarios and build a strong foundation in networking technologies.<br><br>🤝 I'm looking to collaborate on...<br>Networking projects focused on computer networking, including:<br>Network protocols<br>Security<br>Optimization<br>I'm particularly interested in hands-on applications that can deepen my understanding of networking infrastructure and support scalable, real-world solutions.<br>🧠 I'm looking for help with...<br>Guidance in robotics project management to enhance my skills and explore new tech trends in the field of robotics.<br>📚 I'm currently learning...<br>Networking concepts and protocols for my Computer Network course, diving deeper into the core principles of connectivity and communication.<br>💬 Ask me about...<br>My journey in robotics: the challenges I face, the milestones I've reached, and what I find most rewarding about working with this evolving technology.<br>🎉 Fun fact...<br>My passion for tech seamlessly blends into my daily life – I'm always exploring new projects and pushing my boundaries to learn and grow!

 ## 🌐 Socials: